Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Multi-asset Heston model for generalized variance swap

-For simplicity, we begin by working with three stocks and then generalize the results to \(n\) stocks, assuming that the stocks follow the Heston model.
-The \(3\times3\) portfolio return covariance matrix for the Heston model equation \eqref{eq:hes5} is
+For simplicity, we assume three stocks.
+The \(3\times3\) portfolio return covariance matrix for the multi-asset case in equation \eqref{eq:hes5} is

 Now, we need to compute \(\sigma^2_R\), where \(\sigma^2_R\) denotes the realized variance computed from the determinant of the portfolio covariance matrix \(\Sigma_1\).
-It is defined as the average of the instantaneous variance in the period [0,T], which is given by
+It is defined as the determinant-based instantaneous generalized variance in the period [0,T], which is given by